Trail running might just be the most refreshing way to fall back in love with running.

 Overall, it is important to practice your trail running technique on technical terrain.

-Depending on whether you are on singletrack trails with steep inclines and descents, where nimble footwork is required to avoid tree roots, loose rocks, and uneven terrain, it can be helpful to use running poles for added stability.
+Depending on whether you are on singletrack trails with steep inclines and descents, where nimble footwork is required to avoid tree roots, loose rocks, and uneven terrain, using running poles for added stability can be helpful.

 You may also want to “fast pack” (brisk walking rather than running) the steeper sections of technical trails with a lot of elevation gain.